AugustGrane/Order-Status-Tracker/DATABASE_ERD.md

 Status updates are tracked through:

 1. **Order Progress**
-   - `OrderDetails.currentStepIndex`: Tracks the current step for each order item
+   - `OrderDetails.currentStepIndex`: Tracks the current step for each orderModel item
    - `OrderProductTypeUpdated`: Records timestamps when steps are completed
    - Maintains a complete history of when each step was reached

 ### How It Works

-1. When a new order is created:
+1. When a new orderModel is created:
    - Entry created in `Orders` table
-   - `OrderDetails` created for each item in the order
+   - `OrderDetails` created for each item in the orderModel
    - Steps are cloned from `ProductTypeSteps` into `OrderSteps`
    - Initial status is recorded in `OrderProductTypeUpdated`

-2. As the order progresses:
+2. As the orderModel progresses:
    - Current step is tracked in `OrderDetails.currentStepIndex`
    - Status changes are recorded in `OrderProductTypeUpdated`
-   - Each order maintains its own independent progression
+   - Each orderModel maintains its own independent progression

 3. This structure ensures:
-   - Each order has its own copy of steps
+   - Each orderModel has its own copy of steps
    - Orders can be tracked independently
    - Product type templates can be modified without affecting existing orders
    - Complete history of status changes is maintained through OrderProductTypeUpdated